terryholliday/proveniq-origins/docs/architecture/persona-router-depth-governor.md

 ---

 ## Definitions
-- **Persona**: A style module (e.g., Oprah-base warmth, Walters precision, Phil clarification) expressed as *templates, tactics, and constraints*, not celebrity imitation.
+- **Persona**: A style module (e.g., Empathy-base warmth, Precision precision, Logic clarification) expressed as *templates, tactics, and constraints*, not celebrity imitation.
 - **Depth level**: A bounded integer indicating intimacy/sensitivity of the current thread (0–3).
 - **Recursion**: A looped follow-up sequence within a persona state machine.
 - **Safety signal**: Any indicator to pause, de-escalate, or change topic.